Extending happy hour is one good idea.

-So, like most local proprietors, James Willis has April 2019 marked on his calendar.
+So, like most local proprietors, Jacob Willis has April 2019 marked on his calendar.

 Willis, the Twenty’s owner, says his plan for the L train shutdown, which will eliminate service from Manhattan to the Bedford Avenue stop for 15 months, is to “diversify” his operations.
 He’s considering a coffee partnership with companies like Blue Bottle during daytime hours, featuring different roasters and beans every month, and inviting artists in to create an incubator-like atmosphere.
 And, maybe, lending bar space to a rotation of mixologists and intriguing food pop-ups.

 “But it’s not enough—there’s so much competition around here,” he said, worryingly.
 “With the L train shutdown, it’s like, am I even going to make it that long?”

 The strip of Bedford Avenue where the Twenty is located has some of the highest commercial rents in America, with an average of $350 per square foot in 2016.
 Even with the L train fully functioning, as it is now, turnover is constant.
 The impending shutdown will only exasperate that struggle to pay the bills, hitting right at the heart of what storefronts need most: people.
 As a result, the transit crisis has many small business owners scrambling to make plans for the "L-apocalypse."